 The following activities will generally not be considered for funding:

-- projects undertaken by the private sector as a result of a government contract
+- projects undertaken by the private sector as a result of a Victorian Government contract

-- projects requiring ongoing funding from the Victorian Government once completed
+- projects requiring operational funding from the Victorian Government once completed.

 Applications will be considered from: